DanielsData91/danielsdata91.github.io/index.md

   <h2 class="about-heading">1.
 Introduction</h2>

   </h3>The challenge</h3>
-Conduct detailed data analysis to generate actionable insights that support the Business Intelligence team in crafting a strategic launch plan for an online rental service.
+  <p>Conduct detailed data analysis to generate actionable insights that support the Business Intelligence team in crafting a strategic launch plan for an online rental service.<p>

   </h3>The process**</h3>
 Utilized PostgreSQL to explore and analyze multiple datasets, executing complex functions to assess sales performance.
 Applied geospatial analysis to pinpoint high-lifetime-value customers and performed descriptive statistics with targeted filters to identify the most profitable countries and customer segments.